Frequently Asked Questions About Christianity, Answered Honestly!

 - "By faith Abel offered unto God a more excellent sacrifice than Cain, by which he obtained witness that he was righteous, God testifying of his gifts: and by it he being dead yet speaketh."

-Two diverse kinds of people, but only one of faith in the righteousness of Christ.
-The other an unrighteous murderer.
-With the law of Deuteronomy and Leviticus, God decreeing to Israel that linen (which is a plant fiber) should not be mixed with wool (an animal fiber), as an illustration that believers and unbelievers are diverse people.
-They are not to be unequally yoked together.
+Two different types of people, but only one of faith, elect in the righteousness of Christ.
+The other without faith, the token of unrighteousness and murder.
+Just as in this illustration, the law of Deuteronomy and Leviticus that linen (which is a plant fiber) should not be mixed with wool (an animal fiber), is the illustration that believers and unbelievers are different people.
+They are not equal and thus (as the ox and the donkey) should not be unequally yoked together.
 One is of an acceptable offering unto God, and the other is not.
-One is not to be yoked together with the other anymore than a Donkey should be yoked together to plow with an Ox.
-Which is why in Leviticus we see the context is that God forbids His people's cattle from being mingled with diverse kinds also.
-It seems obvious the reason God decreed these ceremonial laws be observed was so that Israel would understand that He had made them a distinct people, and they should remain distinct and separated from the unbelieving (), and if not they had transgressed the law of God.
-Linen and wool were not to be married in the same garment to symbolize this same separation of God's people.
-To yoke the two together would violate the Covenant principle of distinction and special nature of Israel.
-Not at all unlike God's ordinance that He gave to His New Testament people to remain distinct and separate.
+One is not to be tied together with the other anymore than the children of Israel would tie a donkey together to plow with an Ox.
+This is why in the context of Leviticus God also forbids His people's cattle from being mingled with diverse kinds.
+It seems obvious the reason God decreed these ceremonial laws to avoid contamination were so that Israel would understand that He had made them a distinct people, and they should remain separated from the unbelieving (Ezra 10:10-11) nations.
+To ignore such precepts would put them in transgression of the law of God.
+Likewise, linen and wool were not to be married in the same garment to symbolize this same separation of God's people.
+To yoke the two together would violate the covenant principle and special nature of Israel.
+Not at all unlike God's ordinance that He gave to His New Testament people illustrating this same law of remaining distinct and separate.

 2nd Corinthians 6:14-17